ZincCondoAssociation/Meeting-2024-01-13/index.md

   to happen when it's timely from a noise standpoint.
 - Carpet Cleaning: Joe Webber, company "The Finest Detail."
 End of May.
 - Dish antennas can be removed.
 - Bikes should not be brought into the building.
+  [Rules & Regulations](https://zinccondoassociation.github.io/RulesAndRegulations/) have been modified accordingly.
   Bruce has added this to the Evolve web site.
 - Sign or talk to UPS to put packages along the side hall.
 - If music or noise gets too loud, Patrick said come talk to him and he will turn it down.